-For more information about defining a Security Equivalent User in objects for drivers in the Identity Vault, see "Establishing a Security Equivalent User" in the Identity Manager 4.0.2 Security Guide.
+For more information about defining a Security Equivalent User in objects for drivers in the Identity Vault, see the NetIQ Identity Manager Security Guide

 7 Click Exclude Administrative Roles to exclude users that should not be synchronized.

 You should exclude any administrative User objects (for example, Admin and DriversUser) from synchronization.